jyron/wikiscrape/README.md

 # WikiScraper Collection
 Collection of user interactive programs for learning about various subjects.

-Created using BeautifulSoup4 and requests
+Created using BeautifulSoup4 and requests and PIL and bytesIO

 ## Projects
 - <b>Wikiscrape.py:</b> Searches wikipedia for Major U.S Cities.
 Prints summaries, section by section, at users request.